tymyrddin/purple/source/docs/thirteen/the-ask.md

 Four types of request that arrive in the same form and carry entirely different responses.

-Analysis: the decision-maker does not have a position.
+Analysis: a decision-maker does not have a position.
 They want the advisor's honest construction of the situation, the landscape, the risk.
 The question is genuinely open.
 The response is the advisor's model.

 Advice: a decision point is approaching.
-The decision-maker has not resolved it and wants a recommendation.
+A decision-maker has not resolved it and wants a recommendation.
 The advisor has genuine latitude to shape the outcome.
 The response is a recommendation, with reasoning.

 Validation: a decision is made.
-The decision-maker wants confirmation that it is sound, professional assurance from someone with the relevant expertise.
+A decision-maker wants confirmation that it is sound, professional assurance from someone with the relevant expertise.
 The response is an assessment of the decision, not of the situation.
 Providing analysis instead of validation misreads the request.
 Providing validation as if it were independent analysis misstates what is happening.

-Cover: the professional weight of the advisor, attached to something already decided.
+Cover: the professional weight of an advisor, attached to something already decided.
 What is wanted is the advisor's name on the document.
 This can be legitimate: an institution sometimes needs external imprimatur to proceed, and providing that is a service.
 What changes is the document itself, what it claims to be, what caveats it carries, and what the advisor's name is